Pepryan/openstack-resource/README.md

 4. Gathers hypervisor allocation data with `openstack hypervisor list`
 5. Collects CPU and RAM allocation ratios from compute nodes via SSH
 6. Retrieves Ceph storage metrics with `ceph df`
-7. Collects volume data with `openstack volume list`
+7. Collects volume data with `openstack volume list` for each project
 8. Transfers all collected data to the web server
 9. Triggers placement verification with `check-placement.sh`
 10. Restarts the web application service